Content Map Terms

 When should you call your doctor?

-The most serious problem associated with hyperthyroidism is a life-threatening condition called thyroid storm.
+The most serious problem linked to hyperthyroidism is a life-threatening condition called thyroid storm.

-Call your doctor immediately if you have been diagnosed with hyperthyroidism and:
+Call your doctor now if you have been diagnosed with hyperthyroidism and:

 - You feel very irritable.

 - You have unusually high or low blood pressure compared to your normal blood pressure.

 - You feel nauseated, are throwing up, or have diarrhea.